 Utilizing the power of popular videos and Japanese culture, this app excels in making language learning an enjoyable experience for kids.
 With multiple quizzes and exercises that adapt to the learner’s progress, FluentU is ideal for kids who are highly tech-savvy.
 Who would have thought that watching a video of Pikachu dancing could teach your child Japanese?
 Welcome to the 21st century, dear parents!

-Pros: Uses real-life video content, tracks progress, and adjusts to personal learning speed.
+- Tracks progress and adjusts to personal learning speed.

-Now that we’ve passed the origami crane of knowledge to you, we’re eagerly leaning in to hear what you think.
 Just as there are many paths to the top of Mount Fuji, there’s a multitude of ways for kids to master Japanese.
 Each path, or in our case, each app, offers something unique and perfectly tailored to different learning styles and preferences.